-Join Diana Weynand for an in-depth discussion in this video Altering your story's "look" using the Color Board, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Altering your story's "look" using the Color Board, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - Making your clips their best…may seem like a technical job,…but as a story teller it's important…to make your clips look as good as they can,…so your audience isn't distracted…by something as easy to fix…as, say, color balance,…but there are other ways you can impact…the look and feel of your clips…that will support and enhance your story.…Let's take a look.…In the project library, let's open The Color Project.…This project contains a clip of Paul…and four cutaways covering a portion…to describe a portion of what he's saying.…